tforg7/ML-investment-predictor/README.md

         "Exit Portfolio Holding",
         "Profit/Loss"

-    B. # Loop through signal DataFrame.
+    B. Loop through signal dataframe.

-    C. If Entry/Exit is 1, set entry trade metrics Else if Entry/Exit is -1, set exit trade metrics and calculate profit.
+    C. If Entry/Exit is 1, set entry trade metrics, but if the Entry/Exit is -1 then set exit trade metrics and calculate profit.

-    D.Then append the record to the trade evaluation DataFrame
+    D. Append the record to the trade evaluation dataframe

-    C. Print to check dataframe

-13. Summarized backtesting in "PredictionsModels_n_Signal_BRK.ipynb"

 ---

 ## Conclusions & Results

-Test Results
+### Test Results:

 After merging the signals from the indiviual models we executed a model using an inital investment of $10,000,000 and a share size of 50.
 Here are our results:

-Annualized return of 0.4% outperformed the indivual Time Serier Regression, LSTM models, and buy and hold position.
+* Annualized return (0.4%) and cumulative return (0.5%) of the combined signal model outperformed the individual Time Series Regression, LSTM model, and buy and hold position.
+Although the combined signal model outperformed the others, its returns are very low, without taking into account transaction costs.

-Cummulative Returns of 0.5% outperformed the indivual Time Serier Regression, LSTM models, and buy and hold position.

-Annual Volatility of 1.67% resulted in the less volatility than the indivual Time Serier Regression, LSTM models, and buy and hold position.
+* Annual Volatility of 1.67% resulted in the less volatility than the individual Time Series Regression, LSTM model, and buy and hold position.

-Sharpe ratio of .28 resulted in a greater return when compared to the risk free rate than the indivual Time Serier Regression, LSTM models, and buy and hold position.
+* Sharpe ratio of 0.28 for the combined signal model resulted in a greater return in excess of the risk free rate than the indivual Time Serier Regression, LSTM models, and buy and hold position.

-Sortino ratio of .44 resulted in a greater return when taking into account only the down side risk of our investment than the indivual Time Serier Regression and LSTM models.
+* Sortino ratio of 0.44 resulted in a greater return when taking into account only the down side risk of our investment than the individual Time Series Regression, LSTM model, and buy and hold position.

-Overall after analysing the back testing results our recomendation is to not go to market with our model in its current state.
-Our results, while sufficent when compared to our indicual models, do not result in enough confidence/overal return to provide greater value to clients.
+Overall after analysing the back testing results, our recomendation is to not go to market with our combined signal model in its current state.
+Our results, while sufficent when compared to our individual models, does not result in enough confidence or overall return to provide great value to clients.
+Further development, tuning, and testing of the model is required in order to release teh product to our clients.

 ---

 ## Implications
-In a real life scienero:
+To improve model performance, we could look at the following options:

 * Explore the use of indicators to better refine our models.
-* Incorporating weights in the way we calculate our signals
+* Incorporate weights in the calculations of the signals.
-* Use different metrics for determining our signals
+* Use different metrics for determining the signals.
-* Explored using less volitile assets such as stock or bonds.
+* Explore using less volitile assets such as stocks or bonds.
-* Exploring was to automate how to change the amount sold in each transaction
+* Explore ways to change the amount bought/sold in each transaction.
-* Using a larger data set
+* Use a larger data set.
-* Using days instead of Hours.
-Hours were used to filter out dip in 2020.
+* Use daily closing prices instead of hourly.
+Hourly data was used in this case ilter out the volatility in the 2020 data.

-* Potential Future State: Incorporating Indicators & Natural Language Processing
+A potential future state of the model, incorporating indicators and natural language processing, could be as shown below.
 ![Thomas's Genius](model.jpeg)